AlexGWork/human-pose-recognition/README.md

 # human-pose-recognition
 This is my CNN project.
+Start main_window.py to see demonstration of working CNN.
 Dataset link - http://human-pose.mpi-inf.mpg.de/
 The directory includes:
 - notebooks with experiments, proprocessing and learning NN (.ipnb files)